Ever Wondered How To Sing And Play Ukulele At The Same Time?

 Outside these benefits, playing with different people could make you feel good.
 Playing music releases endorphins, which assist with higher pain tolerance and even assist you to experience a mild opiate high.
 The truth is, researchers from Oxford University conducted research that discovered this.
 Robin Dunbar, a psychology professor, measured endorphin release via pain tolerance.

 In a single group test, he selected individuals who had returned from a church service with plenty of clapping and communal singing.
-He found how the people from the more lively musical session usually had a lot higher pain tolerance than those that may have attended a calmer Anglican church meeting.
+He found that the people from the more lively musical session usually had a lot higher pain tolerance than those that may have attended a calmer Anglican church meeting.

 In case you wish to become better at playing and singing at the same time, one of the best things you can do is continue to practice with your strum pattern and work on your rhythm.
 The more comfy and consistent you’re along with your strumming, the less you need to give it some thought, which implies you can direct more attention to your singing.